marrow/protocols/dispatch/README.md

 Dispatch = load('traversal', 'web.dispatch')
 ```

 Non-string values for the first argument are returned unaltered.
-The `marrow.package` library provides other plugin manangement tools that are useful for discovery and management.
+The `marrow.package` library provides other plugin management tools that are useful for discovery and management.